FAU scientist: COVID-19 numbers not all bad

 "If we shut down right now, we are going to have a flattened curve and we will have another peak when we reopen," she added.

-Florida ranks 9th in the county in the number of coronavirus death, according to the Centers for Disease Control and Prevention.
+Florida ranks ninth in the country in the number of coronavirus deaths, according to the Centers for Disease Control and Prevention.
 But Esiobu said the state has made progress in controlling the death rate considering the high population of elderly.

 She believes the numbers in Florida will plateau and the state will start to see them decrease like New York.